Skincare And Haircare Benefits Of Squalane Oil For Men

 The Inkey List Squalane

-The Inkey List’s 100% plant-derived Squalane requires just a few drops for smoothing relief on dry or dehydrated skin.
+The Inkey List’s 100% plant-derived Squalane requires just a few drops to hydrate and nourish dry or dehydrated skin.
 It can be mixed into your preferred cream or gel moisturiser to amplify hydration.
-This straightforward formula also regulates excess oil production and serves as added heat protection when applied to hair.
+This straightforward formula also regulates excess oil production and offers added heat protection when applied to hair.

 Final Thoughts